ANDREI CERVANTES

 THE OUTCOME

 Eleven teams, apart but together, delivering a cohesive transformation experience to sellers all over the world.
-Secondarily, the success of this effort has led to repeated reuse of the aforementioned workshop, to solve complex misalignment across IBM’s global teams.
+Secondarily, the success of this effort has led to repeated use of the aforementioned workshop, to solve complex misalignment across IBM’s global teams.

 THE QUESTION